ckormanyos/wide-integer/README.md

 entered manually from the command shell.
 Consider, for instance, building in Linux with GCC in the presence of `unsigned` `__int128`.
 Furthermore, the Boost.Multiprecision library is used for some examples and tests.
-In this build example, Boost intended to be located in the made-up directory `../boost-root`, which needs to be adapted according to the actual location of Boost.
+In this build example, Boost is intended to be located in the made-up directory `../boost-root`, which needs to be adapted according to the actual location of Boost.
-The command line below illustrates how to build all wide_integer tests and examples directly from the *nix command line.
+The command line below illustrates how to build all of the wide_integer tests and examples directly from the *nix command line.

 ```sh
 cd wide_integer